Product Configuration

 For each transfer you can define a message to be played before initiating the transfer, the number of retries, and messages to be played in case of failure.

-After the retries are exceeded, you can choose to drop the call or trigger an existing behavior.
+After the configured number of retries, you can choose to drop the call or trigger another behavior.

 If the Calling Platform in use allows it, the call can be transferred to internal numbers/SIP URI, to a third-party answering groups or ACD, to a voice mail system or to any PSTN number.